On this page

-Allergies to latex rubber have been identified as a serious concern for workers who become sensitized to latex gloves and other natural rubber-containing products such as medical supplies.
+Reactions to natural latex rubber have been identified as a serious concern for workers who become sensitized to latex gloves and other natural rubber-containing products such as medical supplies, condoms, or balloons.
 Although the symptoms vary from case to case, the most common reaction to latex products is the development of dry, itchy, and irritated areas on the skin (irritant contact dermatitis), usually the hands.

-Other reactions may include rashes and skin blisters which can spread away from the area of skin touched by the latex (allergic contact dermatitis).
-This reaction is similar to a typical poison ivy reaction.
+Other reactions may include skin redness, rashes, hives, and skin blisters which can spread away from the area of skin touched by the latex (allergic contact dermatitis).
+This reaction is similar to a poison ivy reaction.

-More severe reactions may involve immediate hypersensitivity with respiratory symptoms such as runny nose, sneezing, itchy eyes, scratchy throat and asthmatic symptoms including coughing, wheezing, shortness of breath, chest tightness and more severe reactions such as swelling of the face, lips and airways.
+More severe reactions may involve immediate hypersensitivity with respiratory symptoms such as runny nose, sneezing, itchy eyes, watery eyes, scratchy throat, and difficulty breathing.

 Various chemicals must be added to latex to give the natural rubber product the desired strength, stretch and durability properties.
 Starch may be used to keep rubber products from sticking to each other.
 It also makes it easier to put on latex gloves.

 Research has identified a protein substance in natural latex as a major source of the allergy.
 The protein can be absorbed through the skin, or the powder containing the protein can be inhaled.
 However, chemicals such as zinc diethyldithiocarbamate (which is added to the latex) and starch powder (found in new gloves) have also caused allergic reactions in sensitive people.